balancer/configurable-rights-pool/README.md

 ## NOTE

 You cannot exit 100% using Pool Tokens (rebind will revert).
 It is possible to do using unbind with special permissions, but the trade-off is a potential loss of security.

+Specifically, if a CRP has the canRemoveAllTokens permission, it is possible to call removeToken for every token in the pool, and recover all assets without loss.
+(Otherwise, with only canAddRemoveTokens permission, the pool would always need to contain at least two tokens, and you could only "withdraw" 1/3 of the balance at a time through the exit methods.)
+There are special cases where this is appropriate (e.g., an "auction," where only the controller provides liquidity), but any pools with either "removeToken" right enabled require a high level of trust, since the controller could remove all assets from the pool at any time.

 ## Balancer Pool Templates